mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

                :headers {"Content-Type" "text/plain"}
                :body (:remote-addr request)})
             ```
-    * Request
+    * request
         * represented by Clojure maps
         * some standard keys: `:headers`, `:body`, `:content-type`, `:path-params`
-    * Response
+    * response
-        * is created by the handler, and contains three keys: `:status`, `:headers`, `:body`
+        * created by the handler
+        * contains three keys: `:status`, `:headers`, `:body`
+    * middleware
-    * Middleware
+        * higher-level functions
-        * higher-level functions that add additional functionality to handlers
+        * adds additional functionality to handlers
-        * first argument of a middleware function should be a handler, and its return value should be a new
+        * first argument of a middleware function should be a handler
-        handler function that will call the original handler
+        * its return value should be a new handler function
         * threading macro (->) can be used to chain middleware together
             ```
             (def app